 “I formulated my theory on how it doesn’t count if you’re out of the country.
-I figured it’d be OK to drink while [I was gone],” he says.
+I figured it’d be OK to drink while ,” he says.
 “Turns out, it’s not.”

 Steve stayed more or less drunk for the next 14 years.
 While it took a couple of years after he started his relapse for the consequences to really pile up, in the end they became worse than they had been before he got sober the first time.

 He was fired from another job and started attending an intensive outpatient program in Nashville. (“I was sober for four hours, three nights a week,” he jokes.)
 There were multiple DUIs and trips to the hospital.
 His wife, whose job for the federal government had her traveling for months at a time, tried to get him to take Antabuse but he’d stop as soon as she left for another work trip.
 After his last DUI, a judge told him he’d face several months in jail if he picked up another one.

 “ was killing me, and I knew it,” says Steve.
 “It was a nightmare.
 Nothing would have gotten me out of this except God.”

 He reached out to a friend who recommended Discovery Place.
 No stranger to twelve-step recovery, Steve liked Discovery Place’s approach and the emphasis on spirituality.
 These were people he felt like he might actually listen to when they talked.